-4.11 Reporting System
+4.12 Reporting System

-An annual review of the implementation of exposure management measures may be placed before the Board of Directors before the end of June every year.
-A copy of the review may be furnished for information to the Chief General Manager, Financial Institutions Division, Department of Banking Supervision, Reserve Bank of India, Central Office, "The Arcade", World Trade Centre, Cuffe Parade, Colaba, MUMBAI - 400 005.
+An annual review of the implementation of exposure management measures should be placed before the Board of Directors before the end of June every year.
+A copy of the review should be furnished for information to the Chief General Manager, Department of Banking Supervision, Reserve Bank of India, Central Office, World Trade Centre, Cuffe Parade, Colaba, MUMBAI - 400 005.

-4.12 Consolidated Financial System
+4.13 Consolidated Financial System